YangLabHKUST/MR-APSS/README.md

 # Reference
 <!--Xianghong Hu, Jia Zhao, Zhixiang Lin, Yang Wang, Heng Peng, Hongyu Zhao, Xiang Wan, Can Yang.
 Mendelian Randomization for causal inference accounting for pleiotropy and sample structure using genome-wide summary statistics. bioRxiv 2021.03.11.434915; doi: https://doi.org/10.1101/2021.03.11.434915.
 To appear in Proceedings of the National Academy of Sciences (PNAS), 2022.-->
 Hu Xianghong, Zhao Jia, Lin Zhixiang, Wang Yang, Peng Heng, Zhao Hongyu, Wan Xiang, and Yang Can.
 Mendelian randomization for causal inference accounting for pleiotropy and sample structure using genome-wide summary statistics.
-Proceedings of the National Academy of Sciences, 119(28), 2022. doi: https://www.pnas.org/doi/10.1073/pnas.2106858119.
+Proceedings of the National Academy of Sciences, 119(28), July 5, 2022. doi: https://www.pnas.org/doi/10.1073/pnas.2106858119.
 # Contact information

 Please feel free to contact Xianghong Hu (maxhu@ust.hk) or Prof. Can Yang (macyang@ust.hk) if any questions.